COLOR GIRL 114

 “Don’t talk about it, just do it.”
-Is exactly what my best friend responded as I was sharing one of my creative ideas with her on a train ride home.
+It is exactly what my best friend responded as I was sharing one of my creative ideas with her on a train ride home.
 Ever find yourself sharing amazing ideas and forgetting to actually pursue them?
 Try your hardest to come up with ideas and then immediately create a plan to achieve them.
 Speaking your dreams into existence is just the beginning.

 Don’t allow people to convince you to turn your creativity down.

 Do you and stay true to yourself.
-People will misread you all of the time so you might as well do what you want.
+People will mislead you all of the time so you might as well do what you want.
 Get acquainted with being misunderstood.
 Almost way too often people will tell you are over the top and you do too much.
 Let those people continue talking and carry on.

 Do what you have to do until you can get where you want to be.

 It’s okay that you aren’t working that fantastic job of your dreams or working for yourself.
-Learn what you can learn while working those jobs that you dislike going to everyday.
+Learn what you can learn while working those jobs that you dislike going to every day.
 Those same jobs are secretly preparing you to blossom creatively and you just don’t see it yet.
 Also, the jobs that you dislike might put the fire under your ass that causes you to be even more creative.
 Stay dedicated to those dreams day in and day out.
 You can lose a little sleep from time to time.

 Find creative friends.